itKD: Interchange Transfer-based Knowledge Distillation for 3D Object Detection: Methodology

+On the other hand, we suggest the self-attention for intra-head relation using the individual detection heads.
+Here we perform the attentions using only local relation in individual detection heads designed for different properties (e.g., orientation, size, etc.) and concatenate them.
+Its equation is

+We concatenate the outputs of the self-attentions and apply the fusion layer to calculate a final attention score that considers the relation between the detection heads and objects.
+The head relation-aware self-attention equation $\mathcal{F}_{RA}$ is derived by:

-where $\mathcal{F}$ is the self-attention, $\mathcal{F}_{inter}$ is the inter-relation attention, $\mathcal{F}_{intra}$ is the intra-relation attention, $\mathcal{F}_{RA}$ is the relation-aware self-attention, $\mathcal{G}$ is the fusion layer which is a 1$\times$1 convolution layer, $L$ is the length of the feature sequence, and the sequences in the bracket are concatenated on the channel direction.
-The student network indirectly takes knowledge by mimicking the relation between the multiple detection heads of the teacher network through attentive head loss as follows:
+where $\mathcal{G}$ is the fusion layer, e.g., 1$\times$1 convolution layer.
+The student network indirectly takes the teacher's knowledge by learning the relation between the multiple detection head of the teacher network through head attention loss as follows:

-where $v^t$ is the feature sequence of the teacher network, and $v^s$ is the feature sequence of the student network.
+where $v_t$ and $v_s$ are the object center-head features of the teacher and the student, respectively.